 There is no proven optimal time to break your baby away from her swaddle at night.
 While most are finished with swaddling between the ages of 3 and 4 months, there are some babies that remain swaddled at night until they are at least 9 months of age.

 You do need to be careful of taking the swaddle away too soon.
-If you are too early the startle reflex may still be part of their sleep routine and they will have trouble getting to sleep - making both of your lives difficult.
+If you are too early the startle reflex may still be part of their sleep routine and your baby will have trouble getting to sleep – making both of your lives difficult.

 If you pay attention to your baby’s habits will notice when the startle reflex is winding down.
 Let’s take a look at some of the signs to look out for.

 Signs You Should Stop Swaddling